-BILLY SUTER chats to Mango Groove’s lead singer CLAIRE JOHNSTON as news breaks that the hit South African band will be guests of the legendary CARLOS SANTANA, a 10-time Grammy Award-winner, when he tours the country in April 2018.
-Performances are scheduled for Cape Town Stadium on April 11 and Johannesburg’s TicketPro Dome on April 13 And 14.
-Ticket prices range from R405 to R1 060 for Cape Town and R490 to R1 085 for Johannesburg.
-Booking is at Computicket.
-Mango Groove has a double-album out, Faces to the Sun, containing the singles Kind and From the Get Go, two of nine new songs among the 24 on the collection.
+BILLY SUTER chats to Mango Groove’s lead singer CLAIRE JOHNSTON about the band’s March 8 and 9 celebratory concerts at the Teatro theatre at Johannesburg’s Montecasino (booking is at Computicket outlets).
+This is to celebate the 30th anniversary of the group’s first album release.
+Claire also chats about the latest Mango Groove album, Faces to the Sun, containing the singles Kind and From the Get Go, two of nine new songs among the 24 on the collection.
 The album marks the band’s first new material in seven years and also contains covers of iconic South African songs and various guest acts.

-YOU ARE CURRENTLY TOURING TO PROMOTE MANGO GROOVE’S NEW ALBUM.
+YOU RECENTLY TOURED TO PROMOTE MANGO GROOVE’S NEW ALBUM.
 TELL US ABOUT THE CONTENT – AND WHAT MAKES YOU MOST EXCITED ABOUT IT ALL.

-Faces to the Sun is our first album in seven years.
+Faces to the Sun was our first album in seven years.
 It took us four-and-a-half years to record and is a double album.
-Hopefully it sounds like a 2017 version of Mango Groove.

 Album 1 is called Memories and Moments, and is essentially a tribute album with Mango Groove and friends doing versions of some of our favourite South African songs ever.
 We are honoured to have the talents of Zolani Mahola, Juanita du Plessis, Vusi Mahlasela, Rebecca Malope and Mo T from Mi Casa, to name but a few.
 They add their distinctive, beautiful voices and styles to the album.